skmangalam/database_engineering/database-internals.md

 * Physically stores table rows in the order of the index.
 * Leaf nodes of the B-tree **contain full rows**.
 * No separate heap storage.
-The index *is* the table.
+The index *is* the table. ✅ This applies in MySQL/InnoDB.
 * Common in MySQL (InnoDB) and SQL Server.
 * Only one clustered index allowed because only one physical sort order is possible.